Raw Vision interview request for information on 2020 works

 This one works on a number of levels for me, it can be read a number of ways.
 On the surface, the orange Griffon character is swiping away the virus being released by the sick blue character.
 Underneath the surface, the orange and blue characters are interchangeably symbolic of relationship and rejection.
 The starred eyes are representative of the COVID; the black and white dread devils representing the anxiety of the viral load.

 If you follow the bottom right quarter, they are my 2 beloved dead dogs morphing into a fearful embryo.
 The embryo looks waspesque, but this is a transfer and transition of emotion from loss into hope.
-The bottom left orange dog character protruding from the griffon is also symbolic of transition from death to life and represents pregnancy.
-The top left quarter is the helmeted Griffon with a fist made from fire representing the strength and ferocity of resistance/or the fear of child birth.
+The bottom left orange dog character protruding from the griffon is also symbolic of transition from death to life.
+The top left quarter is the helmeted Griffon with a fist made from fire representing the strength and ferocity of resistance.
 The composition of words creates a ‘dancing’ flow and offers a whole range of feelings and emotions encapsulating my inner turmoil at the time and the outer collective fear for our own mortalities we all face at the moment.

 You are the cub who was washed out to see on a crimson tide (May 2020)

 The horned sitting bovine character is the cub that was washed out to sea on a crimson tide.
 I think we can all feel sometimes that we are still a child (cub) inside, and when things get bad we can feel very far away from hope (treading water out to sea).
 Trauma, bereavement, love and loss are the Crimson Tide.
 The painting itself is meant to be read, and I built many of the characters with the written word, some of which overflows into the outer composition.
-The standing character is dominant over the sitting bovine character, recognising/preying upon the cub’s vulnerability.
 The standing character recognises the Bovine character as the cub that was washed out to see on a crimson tide.
 The two main characters in this painting are a visual manifestation of my internal battle between neurosis and the need for dominance/control.
 I am calling out and challenging my neurosis, recognising its history and pattern of behaviour.